charlesfrye/AppliedStatisticsForNeuroscience/00 - Setup/README/install.md

 # Python Installation Instructions

+This course was written in Python 3.6.
+While it may be possible to run in later versions of Python, this is not guaranteed.
-The homeworks in this course should all be done in Python 3.4 or greater.
-Jupyter Notebooks will be provided for all assignments.
-If you do not have Python installed already, we highly recommend using an Anaconda Python installation (described below) to do these assignments.
+If you do not have Python installed already, we highly recommend using an Anaconda Python installation (described below).

 The main Python libraries you'll use are